metacall/scala-port/README.md

 # MetaCall Scala Port

-A library for calling NodeJS, Python, and Ruby functions from Scala.
+A library for calling NodeJS, Python, C#, and Ruby functions from Scala.

 ```js
 // myfunctions.js